mui/mui-x/docs/data/introduction/licensing/licensing.md

 #### License key plan mismatch

 This error indicates that the component you are trying to use is not included in the plan of your license key.
-For example, this happen if you try to use `DataGridPremium` with a license key for the Pro plan.
+This happens if you try to use `DataGridPremium` with a license key for the Pro plan.

 #### Invalid license key